"We do not appreciate being experimented on": Developer and Researcher Views on the Ethics of Experiments on Open-Source Projects: Survey Results

 Responses were more evenly distributed concerning the question whether the UMN IRB had erred in determining that this is not human research.
 Around 13\% of developers and researchers thought they got it right.
 The rest of the developers were evenly split between claiming they were wrong and saying it is hard to tell; among researchers a significant majority said they were wrong.

 When asked to identify the worst offense in the UMN study, the top spots were wasting the time of maintainers (preferred by researchers) and the risk of distributing buggy code (preferred by developers).
-Some explicitly cited the lack of informed consent and violating trust; in the graph these are included under treating the Linux developers as guinea pigs.
+Some explicitly cited the lack of informed consent and violating trust; in the graph these are included under ``treating the Linux developers as guinea pigs''.
 Others said all 3 offenses were equally bad; they were counted as contributing $\frac{1}{3}$ to each.

+Several comments made at the end of the survey can be interpreted as alluding to this question.
+Some referred to the special status of Linux as a major global resource, so any interference with it is especially troubling.
+Another interesting comment was: ``The biggest sin of the research was that it was done without cooperation with the community''.
+The relationship between academic researchers and open source developers figured in many other comments as well, and is discussed in Section \ref{sect:disc}.

 It is interesting to note that hardly anyone thought the study was OK.
-This seems to contradict the previous question, where around 13\% said it was not human research at all --- but how can it be unethical if it is not human research?
-This contradiction testified to the difficulty in deriving precise definitions, and justifies the approach of asking subjects directly what bothers them.
+This does not contradict the previous question, where around 13\% said it was not human research at all, because of the option to find fault with the study for reasons other than ethics --- and specifically because of the danger that buggy code would enter the distribution.

-Finally, there was a wide range of opinions on whether this study could be executed in an ethical manner.
-Specific interesting results are that many researchers and not few developers thought it would be OK only if informed consent was given, even though such consent may harm the validity of the experiment.
+Finally, there was a wide range of opinions on whether this study could have been executed in an ethical manner.
+Specific interesting results were that many researchers and not few developers thought it would be OK only if informed consent was given, even though such consent may harm the validity of the experiment.
 On the other hand many developers were also content with having the experiment cleared with project leaders without explicit informed consent from the affected maintainers.

-In comments one developer cited the practices of whitehat hackers to contact the security-focused maintainers to coordinate the scope of the research up front.
+In comments one developer cited the practices of whitehat hackers to contact the security-focused maintainers of a project to coordinate the scope of the research up front.
 Others claimed the results could be obtained by other means.
 In addition, several developers suggested that if maintainers' time was wasted by an experiment they should be compensated, either directly or by a donation to the project.